xrdocs/virtual-routing/_tutorials/2022-08-22-xrd-images-where-can-one-get-them.md

 ```

-Following the above instructions, let's verify the signature on control-plane docker tarball:
+Following the above instructions, let's verify the signature on the XRd control-plane docker tarball:

 ```bash